-Because of the risk factors that are involved with a biliopancreatic diversion, it can be more difficult to qualify for life insurance coverage.
-However, it is possible to obtain the coverage that you need.
+Because of the risk factors that are involved with a biliopancreatic diversion, a person who has undergone the operation may find it challenging to acquire coverage.

-When applying for traditionally underwritten coverage, it will be necessary to fully complete the application for coverage.
-Here, the insurance company will want to know basic personal information such as your name and contact information, basic health information, gender, smoking status, occupation and income, hobbies (especially any hobbies that are considered to be risky or dangerous), and family health history.
+When applying for traditionally underwritten coverage, you will have to submit an application with your personal and medical information such as your name and contact information, basic health information, gender, smoking status, occupation and income, hobbies (especially those that pose a high risk), and family health history.

 What the Life Insurance Company’s Underwriters Want to Know About You

-- When was your biliopancreatic diversion procedure performed?
-The date of your procedure will be important for the underwriters to know.
-If your procedure was performed within the last six months, you might be required to wait longer in order to qualify for coverage.
-If, however, it has been more than two years since your procedure, then you may be able to qualify for coverage – especially if you have not had any complications resulting from the surgery.
+- When was your biliopancreatic diversion surgery performed?
+This date will be important for the underwriters to know.
+If it occurred over the last six months, you might be required to wait longer in order to qualify for coverage.
+But if the operation was done over two years ago, then you could potentially qualify for coverage – especially if you have not had any complications resulting from the surgery.

 - Have you had any complications as a result of your biliopancreatic diversion?
 There are various complications that could result from this type of procedure.
 Depending on whether you have suffered any complications – and if so, what they are – will make a difference on the application for coverage.

-- Do you take any medication, and if so, what is the dosage?
-If you are taking any medication as a direct result of a complication from the surgery, it may be necessary for the underwriters to obtain additional information on your medication and the dosage prior to making a decision on your coverage.
+- Do you take any medication?
+If you are, you’ll be asked how much, and if it’s taken as a direct result of a complication from the surgery, it may be necessary for the underwriters to obtain additional information on your medication and the dosage prior to making the call.

-- Do you have regular visits and / or check-ups with your surgeon?
-Having regular visits and / or check-ups with your surgeon is a positive sign.
-The records from these visits, as well as any additional information from your health care professionals, will likely be reviewed by the insurance underwriters as a part of the overall underwriting process.
+- Are regular check-ups with your surgeon a part of your routine?
+These appointments with your surgeon are a positive sign to the underwriters.
+The records from these visits, as well as any additional information from your health care professionals, will likely be reviewed during underwriting.

 How Much Will Your Coverage Cost?

-If you are in good health overall, it is possible that you could qualify for a standard policy classification.
-This means that you would pay the premium rate of a policyholder who is in average health.
+If you are an overall healthy individual, you might meet the minimum qualifications for a standard plan, which implies you will pay the premium rate of a policyholder who is in average health.